lgonzalezrouco/pti/servlets/README.md

 You have to program a simple car rental web application using Tomcat and servlets.
 It will consist in two functionalities:

 - Request a new rental: A form to enter a new rental order.
-Input fields will include the car maker, car model, number of days and number of units.
-If all data is correct the total price of the rental will be returned to the user along with the data of the requested rental.
+Input fields will include the car model, engine, number of days, number of units and discount.
+If all data is correct, the data of the requested rental will be returned.

 ![alt text](RentalNew.png "New car rental" )